Shubhg1498/Energy-Management-System-for-Parallel-Mild-Hybrid-Electric-Vehicle/README.md

 through a reduction in emission and reduced fossil fuel consumption.
 The increased optimized efficiency requirements have led to the development of various Energy management Strategies.
-This paper focuses on the Rule-based energy management technique and its implementation on a typical Parallel Hybrid Vehicle (Mercedes- Benz A-Class 170 CDI).
+This project focuses on the Rule-based energy management technique and its implementation on a typical Parallel Hybrid Vehicle (Mercedes- Benz A-Class 170 CDI).
 The strategy is used